What is Mindfulness

 See YouTube video "Defining Mindfulness" at the bottom of this page!

 I think Mindfulness is best described as a way to focus on one thing at a time – NOT multi-tasking (just when we thought multi-tasking was the solution to many of our time management issues . . . ugh)!
-It’s not about suspending thought, but about feeling and thinking fully and completely about the moment you are in and what you are doing.
+It’s not about suspending thought.
+It's about completely being in the moment you are in - noticing thoughts, feelings, sensation.

 Jon Kabat-Zinn, PhD says, Mindfulness is moment to moment nonjudgmental awareness that’s cultivated by paying attention.
 Jon Kabat-Zinn founded the Stress Reduction Clinic at the University of Massachusetts Medical School.
 He is the creator of an eight week course called Mindfulness Based Stress Reduction (MBSR), which he began teaching in 1979 and which is now the largest and oldest meditation based clinical program in the world.
 He wrote Full Catastrophe Living, Wherever You Go, There You Are.